dotnet/AspNetCore.Docs/aspnetcore/blazor/templates.md

     * Downloads the .NET runtime, the app, and the app's dependencies.
     * Initializes the runtime to run the app.

 * *App.razor* &ndash; The root component of the app that sets up client-side routing using the <xref:Microsoft.AspNetCore.Components.Routing.Router> component.
-The `Router` component intercepts browser navigation and renders the page that matches the requested address.
+The <xref:Microsoft.AspNetCore.Components.Routing.Router> component intercepts browser navigation and renders the page that matches the requested address.

 * *Pages* folder &ndash; Contains the routable components/pages (*.razor*) that make up the Blazor app and the root Razor page of a Blazor Server app.
 The route for each page is specified using the [`@page`](xref:mvc/views/razor#page) directive.
 The template includes the following:
   * *_Host.cshtml* (Blazor Server) &ndash; The root page of the app implemented as a Razor Page: